 The shift represents more than platform expansion - it's about fundamentally changing how developers work.
 Unlike early AI coding tools that functioned like glorified autocomplete, Claude Code's agentic approach lets developers spin up autonomous coding agents.
 This evolution has transformed millions of software engineers into managers of AI assistants rather than hands-on coders.

 Wu herself exemplifies this transformation.
 The former engineer says she "rarely ever sits down at a keyboard to write code anymore" and mostly reviews Claude Code's outputs.
 Anthropic claims 90% of Claude Code's own codebase comes from AI models - a meta-achievement that CEO Dario Amodei believes will soon become industry standard.
-He that AI should write 90% of code for software engineers.
+He predicted earlier this year that AI should write 90% of code for software engineers.